eldoyle/PythonIntro/_episodes/03-variables.md

 0.03
 ~~~
 {: .output}
+The value of *mm2PerPixel* has been updated.

+Now, check the value of *areaInPixels*
 ~~~
 AreaInPixels
 ~~~
 {: .language-python}
-Returns the output
+It still has the same value:
 ~~~
 6929
 ~~~
 {: .output}

-Notice that the value for mm2PerPixel changed, but the value for AreaInPixels did not!
-If we imagine the variable as a sticky note with a name written on it, assignment is like putting the sticky note on a particular value:
+The value for mm2PerPixel changed, but the value for AreaInPixels did not!
+If we imagine the variable as a sticky note with a
+name written on it, assignment is like putting the sticky note on a particular value:

-This means that assigning a value to one variable does not change the values of other variables.
-Since AreaInPixels doesn’t remember where it came from, it isn’t automatically updated when mm2PerPixel changes.
-This is different from the way spreadsheets work.
+This means that **assigning a value to one variable does not change the values of other variables**.
+Since AreaInPixels doesn’t
+remember where it came from, it isn’t automatically updated when mm2PerPixel changes.
+This is different from the way
+spreadsheets work.

-## Mathematical operations
+### Mathematical operations

-Python allows us to use all of the usual mathematical operators to perform operations on numbers and variables.
-You have already seen addition `(+)`, multiplication `(*)` and division `(/)`.
+Python uses all of the usual mathematical operators to perform operations on numbers and variables.
+You have
+already seen addition several
+* `+` addition
+* `*`multiplication
+* `/` division
+* `**` exponentiation
+* `%`, the modulus operator (pronounced "mod") , which returns the remainder from division
 ~~~
 AreaSquared = AreaInMm**2
 AreaSquared